 Training is one of the most important functions of a modern fire rescue agency.
-For Greater Naples Fire Rescue to fulfill its mission of service to the community, the Professional Development Section must monitor changing environments and requirements and provide adequate training opportunities for personnel to respond safely to an emergency.
-The mission of the Professional Development Section is to enhance customer service delivery by providing safe, high quality, progressive, and effective training, education, and professional development programs.
+For Greater Naples Fire Rescue to fulfill its mission of service to the community, the Training Section must monitor changing environments and requirements and provide adequate training opportunities for personnel to respond safely to an emergency.
+The mission of the Training Section is to enhance service delivery by providing safe, high quality, progressive, and effective training, education, and professional development programs.

-• The Division Chief of EMS monitors trends in EMS, advises on best practices, ensures quality control and compliance with EMS standards, works with local, regional, and state partners to ensure our EMS programs aline with cutting edge practices.
+• The Division Chief of EMS monitors trends in EMS, advises on best practices, delivers training and ensures quality control and compliance with EMS standards, works with local, regional, and state partners to ensure our EMS programs align with cutting edge practices.

 • The Training Captain works under the direction of the Assistant Chief, is the lead instructor during training sessions, is responsible for assisting in the development of and delivering quality training through defined objectives and proving direction to associate instructors.
 The safety of the personnel on the training ground is paramount and the Training Captain can be the head Safety Officer during training sessions.
 The Training Captain is a Safety Officer for the District and available for assignment on emergency incidents.

 • The Training Lieutenants assist in developing and delivering training either with the Training Captain or on their own through lesson plans and defined objectives.
 They are responsible for the safety of personnel on the training ground.
 The Training Lieutenants are Safety Officers for the District and available for assignment on emergency incidents.